Skip to content

 SQLMesh's key actions are creating and applying plans to environments.
 At this point, the only environment is the empty prod environment.

 The first SQLMesh plan must execute every model to populate the production environment.
-Click the blue Run Plan button in the top right, and a new pane will open on the right side.
+Click the green Plan button in the top right, and a new pane will open.

 The pane contains multiple pieces of information about the plan: